 Origin is the attachment site of the muscle’s tendon to a more stationary bone.
-It has very less movement and normally a muscle contracts towards it.
+In simple words, origin is the site of attachment that is relatively fixed.
+It has very less movement and normally muscle contracts towards it.

-What is the difference between Origin and Insertion?
+What is the Difference Between Origin and Insertion?

 Origin and insertion are two ends of a muscle that attach to a bone.
 Origin is the attachment end to the immovable bone while insertion is the attachment end to a more movable bone.
 So, this is the key difference between origin and insertion.
 Origin is closer to the centre of the body while insertion is furthest to the centre of the body.
 Therefore, this is another difference between origin and insertion.
 Furthermore, insertion has less mass than origin.

 Below infographic summarizes the difference between origin and insertion.

 Origin and insertion are two attachment points.
 Origin is the attachment to an immovable bone while insertion is the attachment to a movable bone.
 Therefore, the origin is the end that doesn’t move during the contraction of the muscle while the insertion is the opposite end of the muscle that moves.
 Usually, insertion is the distal end of the muscle.
 It is furthest to the centre of the body.
 On the other hand, origin is the proximal end.
 Thus, this is the summary of the difference between origin and insertion.

 1. “Muscle Origin and Insertion: Definition and Actions.”
 Study.com, Available here.